 Instead of switching between tabs, you can run your entire cadence from Gmail.
 The system can automatically handle the email sends and create tasks for your manual steps, like making a call or sending a connection request.
 This frees you from the admin work so you can focus on personalizing your messages and having real conversations.

-A Sample 30-Day Multi-Channel Cadence
+A 30-Day Sales Cadence Template to Steal

 A good sales cadence is a framework, not a rigid script.
 Think of this 30-day example as a starting point.
 You should adjust the timing and touchpoints based on your audience, your industry, and what the data tells you.
 The goal is to be persistent without being a pest, and to add value with every interaction.
 This structure mixes automated emails with manual tasks like phone calls and LinkedIn messages, ensuring you stay efficient while keeping the human touch.

-Days 1–5: The Opening
+Days 1–5: The Strong Opening

 The first week is all about making a strong, personal first impression.
 Your goal is to establish recognition and relevance, not to close a deal.
 Start with a highly personalized email that shows you’ve done your research.
 Mention something specific about their company, their role, or a recent post they shared on LinkedIn.
 This isn't a generic template blast; it's a one-to-one message.
 A few days later, view their LinkedIn profile and send a connection request.
 This multi-channel approach makes your name familiar before you even ask for a meeting.
 You can use Mixmax to engage prospects with personalized emails and track opens and clicks right from your Gmail inbox.

-Days 6–14: The Follow-Up
+Days 6–14: The Smart Follow-Up

 If you don’t get a reply to your first email, it’s time to follow up.
 This phase is about gentle persistence.
 A few days after your initial outreach, send a follow-up email in the same thread.
 Instead of just "bumping" it, add a new piece of value, like a relevant case study or a helpful blog post.
 Two days later, make a phone call.
 If you get their voicemail, leave a brief message that references your email.
 This connects the dots for the prospect.
 Later in the week, send a message on LinkedIn.
 The key is to space out your touches and always offer something helpful.
 With AI-powered workflows, you can automate the email steps while getting reminders for manual tasks like calls and LinkedIn messages.

-Days 15–30: The Final Push
+Days 15–30: The Final Touchpoints

 If you’ve tried several times across multiple channels and still haven’t heard back, it’s time to wrap things up professionally.
 Don’t just let the conversation go cold.
 Send one last value-add email, then wait about a week.
 If there's still silence, send a polite "breakup" email.
 This isn't aggressive; it's a respectful closing note that lets them know you'll stop reaching out but are available if their priorities change.
 This single step often gets a response because it takes the pressure off.
 Even if they don't reply, real-time engagement signals can show you if they open the email, giving you intelligence for any future outreach.
 This approach keeps the door open and leaves a positive final impression.